 I believe that anger is a form of emotional abuse.
 All relationships need boundaries.
-The occassional outburst is one thing.
+The occasional outburst is one thing.
 Feeling like you have to walk on egg shells or like you never know from one moment to the next what is going to “set him off” is another issue altogether.
 My heart goes out to you.

-I would suggest counseling.
-In fact, I would insist on counseling Here are some good resources on emotional abuse:
+Here are some good resources on emotional abuse: